climate-v/earth/README.md

 earth
 =====

-**NOTE: the location of `dev-server.js` has changed from `{repository}/server/` to `{repository}/`**

-"earth" is a project to visualize global weather conditions.
+"earth" is a project to visualize netcdf data files.

-A customized instance of "earth" is available at http://earth.nullschool.net.
+An instance of "earth" is available at [https://datasets.earth](https://datasets.earth).

-"earth" is a personal project I've used to learn javascript and browser programming, and is based on the earlier [Tokyo Wind Map](https://github.com/cambecc/air) project.
-Feedback and contributions are welcome! ...especially those that clarify accepted best practices.
+This project is a based on the original software ["earth"](https://github.com/cambecc/earth) made by Cameron Beccario.
+It has been extended to handle netcdf files provided by users directly in the browser without any preparation and served directly from the user.

 Building and launching
 ----------------------